 Pumpkin coffee and apple cider are awesome reminders of fall because you can’t get them just any day of the year.
 Similarly, you shouldn’t be hosting contests so often that they lose their edge.

 Try an essay, photo, or video contest to get a higher level of engagement with fans.
 It’s great to incorporate seasonal events, like a “Best Pumpkin Carving” or “Cutest Pet Costume” contest for Halloween.
 The Wildfire web application is a great tool for making interactive content like contests, quizzes, and surveys.

 Boo the adorable dog would win any contest.
 Because he is just too adorable.

-If you run a photo contest, tag your customers so that the post appears on their wall too.
+If you run a social media photo contest, tag your customers so that the post appears on their wall too.
 That way you’re furthering your sphere of influence by reaching out to friends of your fans.